hasadna/open-bus/ROADMAP.md

     -   Quick Start Guide / Tutorials
     -   Contributing Guidelines [#64](https://github.com/hasadna/open-bus/issues/64)
     -   Code of Conduct
     -   Maybe we need more than one repo?
+New ones for Complaints, Website and maybe Analysis work
 -   Update issues
 -   Rethink communication mediums - make it more open - currently googlegroup, whatsapp and github
 -   Invite volunteers to present their work